Mapping of coherent structures in parameterized flows by learning optimal transportation with Gaussian models: Motivating examples

-Again, in model-order reduction vocabulary, we have that given two snapshots of the solution for different parameter values, their displacement interpolation is an exact solution to the PDE, provided that the parameter is appropriately rescaled.
+The latter implies that the rescaled solution $F:[t_0,t_1]\times \mathbb{R}^n \to \mathbb{R}$ such that $F(t, x) = t^{\alpha} B(t, x)$ satisfies \eqref{eq:mccann_cdf}.} Again, in model-order reduction vocabulary, we have that given two snapshots of the solution for different parameter values, their displacement interpolation is an exact solution to the PDE up to a multiplicative constant, provided that the parameter is appropriately rescaled.